By Jennifer Cheang, MHA Digital Marketing Manager and America Paredes, MHA Senior Director of Partnerships and Community Outreach

 The Lifeline believes that it would be beneficial, regarding this series, to use this opportunity to share how individual actions can have a positive impact in the life of someone in crisis.

 For example, the Lifeline’s #BeThe1To action steps are accessible, individual actions anyone can take to help someone who may be thinking of suicide.
-The campaign almost makes a point to share positive stores of recovery centered around connection and action.
+The campaign almost makes a point to share positive stories of recovery centered around connection and action.

-Find out more about #BeThe1To here.
+Find out more about #BeThe1To here

 13RW also is an opportunity to share examples of how media and artists can address suicide thoughtfully.
 A great example of this is the work done by the rap artist Logic, who recently released a song about suicidal ideation that focuses on a message of hope, and shares the Lifeline phone number both in the song’s title and in his supporting promotional materials.